On March 3rd, I woke up to this text:

 Nature Karma—here it is.
 Another decision.
 Allow for relocation or do nothing and extermination happens by closing awareness.

-I gave Hannah back to Babette and worked to open up the hole.
+I gave Hannah back to Babette and opened the hole.
 Their rush-hour comfort returned, and the babies were fed.

 Trapping started mid-March.
 I had three havaharts.
 The bears mangled one.

-That’s how I learned not to leave feeders or traps with peanut butter on them overnight.
+That’s how I learned not to leave feeders or traps with peanut butter out overnight.

 Another trap was too small.
-I was down to one trap.
+I was down to one.

 My Rube Goldberg strategy was to use the bird feeders to seed the traps.
 I placed the trap with it’s mesh metal holes under the feeder with the black sunflower seeds.
 These seeds were like Reese’s peanut butter cups for squirrels.
 As the early morning birds ate, the seeds would shake free into the trap below.